 MTH specializes in facilities that are Modular in design, simple to transport, and secure against both the pressures of time and environment.

 Our goal is to make a quality housing design that is virtually indestructible, yet provides all the comforts and features of everyday living.
-The design is based on a model that can be assembled year-round in a controlled environment, then transported via Road, Rail, Air or Sea to vertically any place on the globe, and be operational within hours or days.
+The design is based on a model that can be assembled year-round in a controlled environment, then transported via Road, Rail, Air or Sea to virtually any place on the globe, and be operational within hours or days.
 Modular units are custom designed and constructed utilizing standard ISO cargo container components and specifications: Units can be stacked and placed on remote sites that have limited space; facilities have been designed to five stories high, allowing more units in a smaller foot print.
 MTH units are designed to be stacked eight levels high for easy storage when not in use.
-Modular units are well suited for use in the harshest environments and can be customized to accommodate site-specific wind and snow load requirements.
+Modular units are well-suited for use in the harshest environments and can be customized to accommodate site-specific wind and snow load requirements.
 MTH units have been proven in the extreme climates of the arctic.
 They can be procured as single modules for limited or single use as well as multi module facilities or larger compound structures.

 MTH has continued to be instrumental in providing turnkey housing solutions, providing housing and support facilities including: bedrooms, bathrooms, rec rooms, offices, kitchens, dining rooms, water storage and treatment units.